 Operating assets are assets that are essential to the day-to-day operations of a business.
-In other words, operating assets are assets required in the income-generation process of a business.
+In other words, operating assets are the assets utilized in the ordinary income-generation process of a business.

 - The operating asset turnover ratio is an efficiency ratio that identifies the revenue generation capabilities of a company’s operating assets.

 - Examples of operating assets include PP&E, cash, accounts receivable, inventory, and land.

 - The operating asset turnover ratio is calculated as sales divided by operating assets.

 Examples of Operating and Non-Operating Assets

 - Patents and licenses (if required for business operations)

 - Land (if used in the operations of the business)